panjd123/llm-awq-reproduction/README.md

 python setup.py install
 ```

-4. Install our reproduction package (optional, you can directly run our entry.py without installing this package):
+4. Install our reproduction package:

 ```bash
 cd ../../../ # go back to the root directory of this repository